8 ESL Culture Shock Activities for Introducing Students to English Cultures

-While I learned some superficial differences of Argentine culture in my language classes, no one taught me about the most important differences, such as body language (greeting with a kiss) or time differences (the presence of the merienda, their version of an afternoon snack and eating dinner at nine in the evening).
+However, no one taught me about the most important differences, such as body language (greeting with a kiss) and time differences (an afternoon snack and dinner at nine in the evening).

 1. Culture Clash: Contrasting Cultures

 The first step is to make a great big whiteboard list.

 Title it: “Cultural Differences: [insert English-speaking country here].”